Blue banner image with triangles

 Who do we share your personal information with?

 We will only share your personal information when we are permitted to do so or are required to by law, or we have your consent to do so as required by data protection law.
+We do not pass personal data to other organisations for marketing purposes without your consent.

 How do we handle your personal information?